You put a lot into your home. It’s time you got a lot out of it.

 Home Equity Loan

 The loan amount is determined by subtracting the property value from the mortgage balance and is secured by the resulting sum.
-Theoretically, if your property value is $250,000 and the remaining mortgage balance is $150,000 you should qualify for a $100,000 home equity loan.
-However, if you credit score is not in good standing you could only be eligible for a fraction of that.
+Theoretically, if your property value is $250,000 and the remaining mortgage balance is $150,000 you would have approximately $100,000 in available equity and may qualify to borrower a certain percentage of that amount based on your credit.

 A home equity loan is typically used for making property improvements or consolidating debt.
 E.g. Adding a garage, porch, renovating a kitchen, etc.